 Early traumatic womb experiences can include, but are not limited to:

-– being in a womb where the mother is experiencing deep emotional pain or chronic depression (the fetus is swimming in the hormonal/neurochemical make-up of its mother)
+being in a womb where the mother is experiencing deep emotional pain or chronic depression (the baby is swimming in the hormonal and neurochemical make-up of its mother)

-– being in a womb that is filled with stress hormones due to the stress that parents (especially our mother’s) are under
+being in a womb that is filled with stress hormones due to the stress that parents are under

-– being exposed to toxic substances such as alcohol, nicotine, and illegal and prescription drugs while in the womb, at birth, or during the first two years of life
+being exposed to toxic substances such as alcohol, nicotine, and illegal and/or prescription drugs while in the womb, at birth, or during the first two years of life

 All of the above experiences (and this is a very small sampling) can, and most often do, result in the underdevelopment of the human brain and the over-adrenalization of the nervous system.
 Biological deficiencies and traumatic compensations tend to compound over time and can lead to an adolescent and/or adult that has difficulty generating healthy behavior, satisfying relationships, and a joyful life.